Falkirk West (Scottish Parliament constituency)

 Falkirk West (Gaelic: An Eaglais Bhreac an Iar) is a burgh constituency of the Scottish Parliament covering part of the council area of Falkirk.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Under the additional-member electoral system used for elections to the Scottish Parliament, it has also been one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-Following the second periodic review of Scottish Parliament boundaries, Falkirk West will form part of the new Central Scotland and Lothians West from the 2026 Scottish Parliament election onwards.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Central Scotland and Lothians West electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election.
-Ahead of the 2011 Scottish Parliament election the boundaries of the seat were reformed and reshaped.
+Ahead of the 2011 Scottish Parliament election the boundaries of the seat were altered as a result of the first periodic review of Scottish Parliament boundaries.
 Further boundary changes were effected by the second periodic review in 2025.

-The seat has been held by Michael Matheson of the Scottish National Party since the 2007 Scottish Parliament election.
+The seat has been held by Gary Bouse of the Scottish National Party since the 2026 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Central Scotland region are: Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
-The region covers all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.
+The other eight constituencies of the Central Scotland and Lothians West region are: Airdrie, Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Motherwell and Wishaw, and Uddingston and Bellshill.
+The region includes all of the Falkirk, North Lanarkshire and West Lothian council areas, and parts of the South Lanarkshire council area.

-From 2026, the other eight constituencies of the Central Scotland and Lothians West region will be Airdrie, Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Motherwell and Wishaw, and Uddingston and Bellshill.
+Prior to the second periodic review of Scottish Parliament boundaries in 2025, Falkirk West lay in the Central Scotland region, which was abolished as a result of this review.
+The other eight constituencies of the Central Scotland region were: Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
+The region covered all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.

 Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Falkirk West constituency of the UK Parliament.
+Ahead of the 2005 United Kingdom general election, the boundaries of House of Commons constituencies were altered, whilst being initially retained for elections to the Scottish Parliament.
+There is now no longer any link between the two sets of constituencies.

-The Holyrood constituency covered a western portion of the Falkirk council area.
-The rest of the Falkirk area has been covered by Falkirk East, also within the Central Scotland electoral region.
-Following the second periodic review, the seat was slightly enlarged to take in the Stenhousemuir area (formerly in Falkirk East).
-The remainder of Falkirk is to be covered by Falkirk East and Linlithgow, which will also cover a portion of the West Lothian council area.
+Falkirk West covers a western portion of the Falkirk council area.
+Between 1999 and 2026, the rest of the Falkirk area formed Falkirk East, also within the Central Scotland electoral region.
+Following the second periodic review, Falkirk West was slightly enlarged to take in the Stenhousemuir area (formerly in Falkirk East).
+The remainder of Falkirk now forms part of the new seat of Falkirk East and Linlithgow, which also covers a portion of the West Lothian council area.

 From the 2011 Scottish Parliament election, Falkirk West was formed from the following electoral wards: